September 28, 2022

 She created the C.I.R.C.L.E lab to inform anti-racism and Indigenous ways of knowing in cyberbullying, mental health promotion and curriculum development.
 The acronym references a sharing circle, which is a community-focused, Indigenous way of knowing that brings people together.

-For the “two-eyed seeing” project, the team is surveying students across Canada about their experiences around cyberbullying.
+For the “two-eyed seeing” project, the team is surveying students across British Columbia about their experiences around cyberbullying.
 They’re gathering data from young people through a smartphone app that captures their daily experiences.
 Another project, Tŝilhqot’in Online Warriors, is looking specifically at how Tŝilhqot’in youth engage with technology.

 “We are having one sharing circle for all youth of any background, and a separate one for Indigenous-only youth,” Dr. Sam explains.
 “That’s where ‘two-eyed seeing’ comes in.
 We want to give Indigenous youth a safe space to talk about unique things that come up or that they experience being Indigenous.”